isao/relnote/README.md

 See also the [source](/isao/relnote/blob/master/lib/categorize.js), and the [tests](/isao/relnote/blob/master/test/test-cat.js).

-Customization
+customization
 -------------
 Edit ./templates/plain.md to change the template or reference your own.
 Add [handlebars](See http://handlebarsjs.com/) helpers in ./templates/helpers.js or somewhere else, and reference them in the template.

-Todo: index.js should be hacked to parameterize these and other things as cli options in user space, including specifying template/helpers via http.
+Todo: parameterize template and helper, including specifying via http.

-Note
+note
 ----
 [GitHub Flavored Markdown](GitHub Flavored Markdown) will autolink lots of stuff.
 GFM patterns are compatible with the ones above, and should be used where possible for wiki pages and commit messages viewed on github.com.